chamipunsara/Resume-Skills-Extractor/README.md

     "Creativity", "Problem-Solving Skills"
   ]
 }

-How it Works:
+How it Works
-The app reads the resume text.
+The app reads the resume text you paste into the command prompt.

-Sends the text to OpenAI GPT API with a prompt to extract skills.
+Sends the text to the OpenAI GPT API with a prompt to extract skills.

 Returns JSON with technical_skills and personal_skills.